JulianPrieber/test/README.md

 ²Not fully implemented on most pages

 <br></br>
-<h3 align="center">Dark mode that automaticly detects and applys the prefered theme setting in your browser or operating system</h3>
+<h3 align="center">All LittleLink Custom pages automatically apply the Dark Mode Theme if your preferred theme setting in your browser or operating system is set to dark.</h3>
 <p align="center">
 <img height="650" src="https://i.imgur.com/vHyAO4V.png">
 </p>